MoeraOrg/moeraorg.github.io/overview/notifications.md

 Big naming servers and nodes with millions of subscribers might not be able to handle the large volume of notifications they have to send.
-For this purpose special notification delivery networks may be developed that use more effective algorithms of delivery.
+For this purpose, special notification delivery networks may be developed that use more effective algorithms of delivery.

 ## Client notifications

 An active client may use WebSockets to receive notifications about recent updates from the home node and the node it is viewing currently.
-This allows to make the UI more responsive.
+This allows making the UI more responsive.
 The node begins to send these notifications when a client opens a connection to it.
-To handle intermittent connections, the node keeps a short queue of recent events and the client, when reconnects, reports the timestamp of the last notification it have seen.
+To handle intermittent connections, the node keeps a short queue of recent events and the client, when reconnects, reports the timestamp of the last notification it has seen.